Kitware/paraviewweb/documentation/content/docs/overview.md

 ![Figure 5: ArcticViewer’s layout component and slices the 3D floating point value, temperature, volume with three orthogonal slices and a probe plot in time.][Prober]
 > Figure 5: ArcticViewer’s layout component and slices the 3D floating point value, temperature, volume with three orthogonal slices and a probe plot in time.

-## Conclusion

-ParaViewWeb, the JavaScript library, is a Web framework to build applications with interactive scientific visualization inside the Web browser.
-Those applications can leverage a VTK and/or ParaView backend for large data processing and rendering, but can also be used on static Web server like Apache or NGINX, a high-performance HTTP server or even locally with command line based application using your browser.

 # ParaViewWeb Applications